Network Ten Pty Limited: CBS merger with Viacom

 In December 2019, the parent company CBS Corporation re-merged with Viacom, forming ViacomCBS (later renamed Paramount) and making Network 10 a sister to Viacom channels in Australia (MTV, Nickelodeon etc.) as well as international networks such as Channel 5 in the United Kingdom.

 In July 2020, it was announced that a new multichannel called 10 Shake would launch in September 2020, The channel would target an under 40s audience during prime time, drawing upon "edgy" content which became available throughout the ViacomCBS merger (including television brands from Nickelodeon, MTV and Comedy Central).
 The breakdown for the channel is children's programming before 6pm and "edgy" content for under-40 viewers at night.
 10 Shake rebranded as Nickelodeon in August 2023.

 On 18 March 2024, it was announced that Beverley McGarvey had been appointed president and CEO of Network 10, head of streaming and regional lead for Australia and New Zealand.

+In August 2025, the company became part of Paramount, a Skydance Corporation, following the completion of the merger between Paramount Global and Skydance Media.